AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/ATTRIBUTE_NAME_REF_PARTNER_SIDE_A.md

 CAEX_CLASSModel_TagNames.ATTRIBUTE_NAME_REF_PARTNER_SIDE_A Field
 ================================================================
-AutomationML 2.1 APIThe Name of the CAEX-Attribute 'RefPartnerSideA'.
+The Name of the CAEX-Attribute 'RefPartnerSideA'.
 This is a Property in the CAEX-Wrapper [InternalLinkType][1]

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)